lilyd-csu/colias-pop-gen/README.md

 **Figure 3.** Preliminary redundancy analysis.

 \
-To see the code that generated this plot and an investigation of the SNPs correlated with environmental variables, please see the file here.
+To see the code that generated this plot and an investigation of the SNPs correlated with environmental variables, please see the [file here](RDA-project.pdf).
+*(Note: the RDA figures do not look great on the Rmd file.)*

+## Discussion & Future Directions

+[add some text here]